 Disney Plus or Netflix?
 Now that the Disney streaming service has made its way to the US, Canada, UK, and much of Europe, the question of whether Netflix or Disney Plus is the right choice for you has never been more pressing.

-You may be thinking, aren't there too many of these OTT services these days?
+Of course, you may well have a number of TV streaming service subscriptions already, and Disney Plus may seem like one too many for your current intake of online TV shows and films.
 While Netflix carved the way, the likes of Amazon Prime, Hulu, HBO Now and more have flooded the market, giving viewers more avenues for on-demand content than ever.

 A lot of you may wonder whether Disney Plus will be worth an additional subscription fee, or switching over entirely from your Netflix account.
 That will probably come down to your budget and the sort of titles you’re after – both services will scratch different itches, after all – but if you just need a hand comparing Netflix vs Disney Plus, with a mind to picking one over the other, here's everything you need to know about the pair of them.

 Netflix and Disney Plus are both on-demand streaming services for watching TV shows and films.
 Netflix is the one to beat for any new challenger entering the fray, with a whopping 140 million subscribers worldwide and a hugely broad content library.

 There are now plenty of other streaming services online (Hulu, HBO Go, Amazon Prime Video), but none have carved out quite as much of the market as Netflix, which has become a home for original drama, comedy specials, kids’ TV and animation, and a wide range of other genres.

 Netflix has however relied on a lot of classic TV shows which get increasingly expensive to license – Friends, The Office, etc – and is having to lean more on its own attempts at original programming, with billions plunged into its Netflix Original productions like Stranger Things, The Witcher, and Master of None.